baudisgroup/baudisgroup.github.io/pages/_publications/2001-2007/2001-12-01-Progenetix-net-an.md

 ### Progenetix.net: an online repository for molecular cytogenetic aberration data.
 #### Baudis M, Cleary ML.

-**Abstract** UNLABELLED: Through sequencing projects and, more recently, array-based expression analysis experiments, a wealth of genetic data has become accessible via online resources.
+**Abstract** Through sequencing projects and, more recently, array-based expression analysis experiments, a wealth of genetic data has become accessible via online resources.
 In contrast, few of the (molecular-) cytogenetic aberration data collected in the last decades are available in a format suitable for data mining procedures. www.progenetix.net is a new online repository for previously published chromosomal aberration data, allowing the addition of band-specific information about chromosomal imbalances to oncologic data analysis efforts.
 AVAILABILITY: http://www.progenetix.net CONTACT: mbaudis@stanford.edu